 1. Removing Mobility-related Barriers to Care

 Many people begin to experience difficulty getting around as they age.
 Older adults with mobility limitations can leverage telehealth services to connect with healthcare professionals without having to leave the comfort and security of their homes.
-Real-time connection with providers about primary health concerns, including joint pain, muscle stiffness, medications, and accident management and prevention, can improve overall outcomes in this population.
+By connecting real-time with providers about primary health concerns, including joint pain and muscle stiffness among others medications as well as accident management can improve overall outcomes for this population.

 2. Avoiding Unnecessary Hospital Visits